viblo/pymunk/README.txt

         > python generate_bindings.py

     (use --help to display options, you will most probably want to change the include path and possibly the lib path) you have now created a _chipmunk.py file with generated bindings.

+    Note: If you only want one or two new functions its probably easier to just add them manually to _chipmunk.py.
+See the ctypes documentation for instructions on how the function definitons/structs/whatever should look like.